gabrielweyer/pe-clr-viewer/README.md

 ## CI/CD

-Each push to `master` triggers a build in `VSTS` and a deployment to `Azure Blob storage`.
-I'm using `Azure Functions Proxies` to be able to support an extension-less URI and tab reload.
+Each push to `master` triggers a build in `Azure DevOps` and a deployment to `Azure Blob storage`.
+I'm using `Azure Functions Proxies` to be able to support an extension-less URI and reload.

-`VSTS` does not support anonymous browsing but the build pipeline is available as [YAML](.vsts-ci.yml).

 [advanced-dotnet-debugging-book]: https://www.goodreads.com/book/show/7306509-advanced-net-debugging
 [pe-format]: https://msdn.microsoft.com/library/windows/desktop/ms680547(v=vs.85).aspx